Amerousful/gatling-elasticsearch-logs/README.md

 ## How it works

 The principle of works is to parse logs and then separate them by necessary fields.
-Currently, the Logger supports :
+Currently, the Logger supports:

 - HTTP
 - WebSocket